ehorvat1/AmsToMqttBridge-EHo/README.md

 9) Some minor color changes on dashboard gauges
 10) Translation to German language

+There is a English Version as well, please go to "english" branch or to the Release version ending with "-en"

 ## Wifi function (STA mode or AP mode):
 The option on configuration page in section Wifi called:  "Start a Wifi AP on home Wifi connection problem" will enable this: